ohmykreee/ohmykreee/README.md

 > **Status:** **Active (primary)**

 > Usage: My personal key, used for signing commits on my local workstation and for encrypted communication.
-Corss-signed with `Remote Dev Key`.
+Cross-signed with `Remote Dev Key`.

 ```plaintext
 -----BEGIN PGP PUBLIC KEY BLOCK-----